|

 work at a hospital in Southern California.

-NMT: How did you begin your literary
+did you begin your literary career?

-career?
-Are there noteworthy memories
+Are there noteworthy memories associated with it?

-NTV: My father was a teacher of
+NTV: My father was a teacher of literature.
+At an early age I already had good

-had good opportunities to read books, mainly from my father's book case.
+opportunities to read books, mainly from my father's book case.
 My father died a year after the 1954 mass

 migration to the South, when he returned for the second time to Hue city where

-he taught at Khai Dinh high school.
+he taught at Khai Dinh

-He was survived by my mother, my two elder brothers, and myself.
+mother, my two elder brothers, and myself.
 I left home early, and lived in a

 university dormitory as soon as I got out of high school.
 A whole new world was opened to me then,

 with so many contradictions between dreams and reality.
-Against such a backdrop, May Bao (Storm
+Against such a backdrop, May Bao (Storm Clouds, 1963), my debut novel, was written and

-The one
+The

-Committee.
-He told me about the
+Censorship Committee.
+He told me about

-side of society, not the wrong dark side of it.
-Naturally my own view of writing differed from his, and time
+bright side of society, not the wrong dark side of it.
+Naturally my own view of writing differed

-has done little to alter this.
+from his, and time has done little to alter this.

-NMT: You were a student much involved in
+were a student much involved in political activity, a doctor serving in a

-and a writer who up to the present has remained deeply concerned for the lot
+battle-tested corps of the ARVN, and a writer who up to the present has

-different "beings", or different roles influenced your way of
+remained deeply concerned for the lot of the homeland.
+How have those different "beings", or different roles influenced your way of

 thinking and your style of writing?